sdr-enthusiasts/plane-alert-db/README.md

 # plane-alert-db

-This project consists of lists of 'interesting' aircraft, formatted as CSV files. **The list is designed to work with the excellent https://github.com/kx1t/docker-planefence** and takes the form
+This project consists of lists of 'interesting' aircraft, formatted as CSV files. **The list is designed to work with the excellent https://github.com/kx1t/docker-planefence** .
+I use it to run an automated twitter account using my own adsb data https://twitter.com/GetToTheChopp11

-- $ICAO,$Registration,$Operator,$Type,$ICAO Type,#CMPG,$Tag 1,$#Tag 2,$#Tag 3,Category,$#Link

-e.g 502C5C,YL-KSH,Baltic Bees display team,Aero L-39 C,L39,Civ,Do A Barrel Roll,Display Team,,Aerobatic Teams,https://en.wikipedia.org/wiki/Baltic_Bees_Jet_Team

 # Current Content